 If so, you have plenty of company.
 The startling facts:

 - approximately 10 million Americans have been diagnosed with osteoporosis

-- another 44 million have low bone density, placing them at increased risk of bone breakage
+- another 44 million have low bone density, placing them at increased risk of developing osteoporosis

 - One in two women and up to one in four men will break a bone in their lifetime due to osteoporosis